Resident Evil 5: Marketing and release

-Capcom announced Resident Evil 5 on July 20, 2005, and the company showed a brief trailer for the game at the Electronic Entertainment Expo (E3) in July 2007.
+Capcom announced Resident Evil 5 on July 20, 2005, and showed a brief trailer at the Electronic Entertainment Expo (E3) in July 2007.
 The full E3 trailer became available on the Xbox Live Marketplace and the PlayStation Store that same month.
 A new trailer debuted on Spike TV's GameTrailers TV in May 2008, and on the GameTrailers website.
-A playable game demo was released in Japan on December 5, 2008, for the Xbox 360, in North America and Europe for the Xbox 360 on January 26, 2009, and on February 2 for the PlayStation 3.
+A game demo was released in Japan on December 5, 2008, for the Xbox 360, in North America and Europe for the Xbox 360 on January 26, 2009, and on February 2 for the PlayStation 3.
 Worldwide downloads of the demo exceeded four million for the two consoles; over 1.8 million were downloaded between January 26 and January 29.

 In January 2009, D+PAD Magazine reported that Resident Evil 5 would be released with limited-edition Xbox 360 box art; pictures of the limited-edition box claimed that it would allow two to sixteen players to play offline via System Link.
 Although Capcom said that their "box art isn't lying", the company did not provide details.
 Capcom soon issued another statement that the box-art information was incorrect, and System Link could support only two players.
-Microsoft released a limited-edition, red Xbox 360 Elite console which was sold with the game.
+Microsoft released a limited-edition red Xbox 360 Elite console which was sold with the game.
 The package included an exclusive Resident Evil theme for the Xbox 360 Dashboard and a download voucher for Super Street Fighter II Turbo HD Remix from Xbox Live.

 Resident Evil 5 was released for PlayStation 3 and Xbox 360 in March 2009, alongside a dedicated Game Space on PlayStation Home.
 The space, Resident Evil 5 "Studio Lot" (Biohazard 5 "Film Studio" in Japan), had as its theme the in-game location of Kijuju.
 Its lounge offered Resident Evil 5-related items for sale, events and full game-launching support.
 Some areas of the space were available only to owners of Resident Evil 5.
 A Windows version was released in September 2009.
 This version, using Nvidia's 3D Vision technology through DirectX 10, includes more costumes and a new mode in the Mercenaries minigame.
 Resident Evil 5 was re-released on PlayStation 4 and Xbox One in June 2016, with a physical disc copy following in America that July.
 It was also released for Nintendo Switch on October 29, 2019.